 Gluten-Free Flours: Almond, Coconut, and More

-- Oat Flour: Adds a hearty texture to pancakes and breads.
+• Oat flour: adds hearty texture to pancakes and quick breads.

-Pro Tip: Combine flours for the best results.
-For example, a mix of almond and rice flour can balance moisture and structure beautifully.
+Pro Tip: Combine flours.
+A mix of almond and rice flour balances moisture and structure in Gluten and Dairy Free batters.

 Non-Dairy Milk Options: Almond, Soy, and Oat Milk